WENKAILV/RSDQL/README.md

 # RSDQL
-The source code and experimental results of RSDQL.
+The source code of RSDQL.